History: The Playa Viva Story

 What finally emerged after two design charrettes held in 2006 and 2007 was a Master Plan to develop and operate Playa Viva as a Regenerative Resort, with a commitment to the Core Principles, to the Ecosystem and to the Community we inhabit.
 We are now members of the community, partners in defining what Playa Viva, Juluchuca, the watershed and beyond can become.
 The History of Place, the Core Values and becoming an integral part of the community all define our role in stewardship of this place.
-We are now a part of the community and have a responsibility to leverage the opportunities provided by our guests to create a positive social impact and environmental impact.
+As members of the community of Juluchuca we have a responsibility to leverage the opportunities provided by our guests to create a positive social impact and environmental impact.

 History of Place: Archaeological Site

-When we undertook the process of discovering the "History of Place", it included looking at the Geology, Archeology and interviewing town elders and leaders about their hopes, dreams and aspirations of their community.
+When we undertook the process of discovering the "History of Place", it included looking at the Geology and Archeology, and interviewing town elders and leaders about their hopes, dreams, and aspirations of their community.

 During initial planning, Ayrie Cunliffe, part of the Regenesis team, noticed the hills in the upper portion of the property had atypical geological formations.
 The hills were defined by contours at regular intervals.
 Additionally, Ayrie observed that two of the hills had perfect north-south orientations.
 Both of these occurrence are not likely to occur naturally.
 Ayrie hypothesized that these hills were formed by man aligned in accordance with the agricultural calendar.

 As part of the permitting process, an invitation was extended to a Mexican Department of Archeology and History.
 The archeologist researched the site's history and found that Playa Viva was once a small but important community which was called Xolochiuhyan.
 They estimated that this site supported a population of about 500 people.
 This bode well for the potential carrying capacity of the land and the development of a hotel.